Alysha Newman: Athletic career

+While attending the 2021 Drake Relays, Newman suffered a concussion after falling in the shower of her hotel room.
+She was not hospitalized, and subsequently would blame Athletics Canada personnel for mismanaging her health situation and advising her to continue training.
+She did not participate in the 2021 Diamond League after failing to clear a bar at a tune-up event in Sweden.
 Newman was named to the Canadian team for the 2020 Summer Olympics, which the COVID-19 pandemic caused to be delayed to 2021.
-She suffered a concussion in early 2021, and did not participate in the 2021 Diamond League after failing to clear a bar at a tune-up event in Sweden.
 Upon arrival in Tokyo for the pole vault event, Newman failed to take off on all three of her attempts in the qualification round, and thus did not move on to the main phase of the competition.
-It was subsequently revealed that she had suffered a concussion in April, the ongoing symptoms of which plagued her for the remainder of the year.
-Eventually seeking additional medical assistance in October 2021, she began a new recovery regimen.
+She would later say her commercial agreements with sponsors necessitated appearing in competition in Tokyo, regardless of health considerations.
+After continuing to struggle with concussion symptoms, Newman sought additional medical assistance in October 2021 and began a new recovery regimen.

 As her concussion recovery progressed, Newman spent time training at Athletics Canada's facility at York University.
-Proximity to Canadian heptathlete Georgia Ellenwood prompted her to experiment with multi-event training as well, and she competed for the first time since the Olympics in the heptathlon at the NACAC Combined Events Championship in Ottawa in May 2022.
-Newman finished fourth.
+Proximity to Canadian heptathlete Georgia Ellenwood prompted her to experiment with multi-event training as well, and she competed for the first time since the Olympics in the heptathlon at the NACAC Combined Events Championship in Ottawa in May 2022, at which Newman finished fourth.
 Shortly afterward she won the Johnny Loaring Classic in Windsor with a vault of 4.61 m, 0.9 shy of the world standard.
-At the Canadian championships, Newman won the pole vault event and did well enough in the 100 metres hurdles to qualify for that team as well, though she did not qualify as a heptathlete.
+At the Canadian championships, Newman won the pole vault event and did well enough in the 100 metres hurdles to qualify for that team as well, though she did not qualify as an heptathlete.
 She failed to make the final in the pole vault event at the 2022 World Athletics Championships, clearing only 4.35 m.
 Initially depressed by the result, saying she was "not sure where to go from here because this sport continues to break my heart."
-After a few days, she opted to continue her season, saying that it was necessary to vocalize her disappointment but that she ultimately felt optimistic about her return to competing.
+After a few days, she opted to continue her season, saying it was necessary to vocalize her disappointment although she ultimately felt optimistic about her return to competing.
 Newman was named to the Canadian team for the 2022 Commonwealth Games in both the pole vault and 100 m hurdles, but an undiagnosed heel fracture hindered her performance.
 She withdrew from the vault midway through, placing sixth with a height of only 4.25 m, and did not compete in the hurdles, later announcing the end of her competition season.